GioF71/tidal-connect/README.md

 PARAM|DESCRIPTION
 :---|:---
--i|Sound card index.
-If not specified and also card name isn't, it defaults to `0` -n|Sound card name (e.g. DAC), used if card index is not specified -f|Friendly name, defaults to `Tidal-Connect`
+-n|Sound card name (e.g. DAC), used if card index is not specified -i|Sound card index.
+Not recommended.
+If not specified and also card name isn't, it defaults to `-1` -f|Friendly name, defaults to `TIDAL connect`
--m|Model name, defaults to `SBC`
+-m|Model name, defaults to `Audio Streamer`
 -c|MQA Codec, defaults to `false`
 -p|MQA Passthrough, defaults to `false`
 -t|Sleep time in seconds be, defaults to `3`